Gianni De Biasi: Albania national team

 On 13 June 2015, Albania beat one-time World Champions France at Elbasan Arena for the first time in history thanks to a free-kick from Ergys Kaçe.
 For this match, De Biasi left some of the starter players out, in order to rest.
 The victory subsequently allowed Albania to climb 15 positions to 36th place in the July 2015 FIFA world rankings for the first time in history.

 Gianni De Biasi became the first coach of the Albanian national side to lead the team to qualify for the UEFA European Championship, when the team sealed qualification for UEFA Euro 2016 on 10 October 2015.
 For this achievement De Biasi, as well as the entire team were bestowed the Honor of Nation Order by Albania's President Bujar Nishani.

 At the end of 2015, De Biasi was included for the first time in the top ten IFFHS National Coaches of the World, ranking sixth.
 On 9 January 2016, he agreed a contract extension with Albania, signing until 2017, also his new salary was increased by 60% of his former salary.
 On 7 March 2016, he was awarded by FIGC with the Special Golden Bench award for "spreading the values of the Italian school coaches in the world".

 In UEFA Euro 2016, Albania was pitted against France, Switzerland and Romania in Group A. After losing narrowly to Switzerland in their opening game, Albania held hosts and favourites France scoreless until the 89th minute before conceding two late goals.
 In their final group game, a 43rd minute headed goal by Sadiku was the only goal in a 1–0 win and gave them a historic first victory in the European Championships, helping them to a third-place finish in the group.

 Following the elimination of Albania from UEFA Euro 2016, De Biasi confirmed himself that he would stay at Albania for the qualifiers of the 2018 FIFA World Cup.

 On 14 June 2017, De Biasi announced his resignation in a joint press conference with the President of the Albanian Football Federation, where he departed as the best manager in Albanian football history.

 Deportivo Alavés

 On 22 September 2017, De Biasi was appointed manager of Spanish club Deportivo Alavés.
 He was later sacked on 27 November of the same year.

 Azerbaijan national team

-On 11 July 2020, Veteran Italian coach Gianni De Biasi was confirmed as the new coach of Azerbaijan.
+On 10 July 2020, De Biasi was confirmed as the new coach of Azerbaijan.
+Later that month, on 30 July, he signed a two-year contract with the Azerbaijani FA, taking him through the 2022 World Cup qualification.

-ANSA reported that he has signed a two-year contract with the Azerbaijani FA, taking him through qualification for the 2022 World Cup.
+On 22 November 2023, De Biasi was sacked by the decision of the board of AFFA.